NiklasGollenstede/nix-wiplib/modules/syspkgs.nix.md

             "nix/nixpkgs/nixos".source = "${cfg.nixos-config.flake.inputs.nixpkgs}/nixos"; # also import <nixpkgs/nixos>
         });

-        # Only actually activate it if the legacy search path is enabled:
+        # Only actually activate the above if the legacy search path is enabled:
         nix.nixPath = lib.mkIf (cfg.legacy && config.nix.channel.enable) (lib.mkDefault [ # (it's a list, so we can only replace anything by replacing the whole thing at a higher priority)
             "nixpkgs=/etc/nix/nixpkgs" # (use indirection so that all open shells update automatically) "nixos-config=/etc/nixos/configuration.nix"